latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - There is a strange pause when reading the verbatim text (to be investigated)
  - The display of verbatim code is read without the parentheses and curly brackets
- - Reading of hpyhenated words is incorrect (this is a Foxit Reader issue; to be fixed)
+ - Reading of hyphenated words is incorrect (this is a Foxit Reader issue; to be fixed)

 #### Summary

-The example shows that the accessibility of STEM documents produced by LaTeX is very high and there are are no problems with complex material apart from code displays.
+The example shows that the accessibility of STEM documents produced by LaTeX is very high and there are no problems with complex material apart from code displays.

 The fact that code displays are read incompletely is a general problem of the speech software and unrelated to PDF, i.e., the same defects show up if code is displayed in HTML.
 We do, however, expect to ensure that LaTeX puts additional Aria guidance in the code displays so that punctuations and other symbols relevant to understanding code are not dropped by the speech software.

-## Tagging, using MathML structure elements
+### Tagging, using MathML structure elements

+To produce a tagged PDF  with LaTeX, where the math formulas are represented as MathML structure elements inside the PDF, a configuration such as the following one has to be added at the top of the source file.

 ```latex
 {% include_relative t5-se.tex %}
 ```

-#### Observations

- -
- -
- -

-#### Summary